SumoLogic/sumologic-kubernetes-tools/src/rust/receiver-mock/README.md

 # Disclaimer

 This tool is not intended to be used by the 3rd party.
-It can significantly change behavior and should be treated as experimental.
+It can significantly change behavior over development time and should be treated as experimental.